awsdocs/aws-kms-developer-guide/doc_source/services-emr.md

 1. The cluster requests an encrypted data object from an S3 bucket\.

 1. Amazon S3 extracts the encrypted data key from the S3 object, and then sends the encrypted data key to AWS KMS with a [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request\.
-The request includes encryption context; for more information, see [Encryption Context](#emr-encryption-context)\.
+The request includes an [encryption context](concepts.md#encrypt_context)\.

 1. AWS KMS decrypts the encrypted data key using the same CMK that was used to encrypt it, and then sends the decrypted \(plaintext\) data key to Amazon S3\.